mvadari/xrpl-docs/Permissioned DEX XLS.md

 * Clawback
 * Freezing
 * Multisign
+* Payment paths
 * Why all this isn't enough - DEX activity

 ### 1.2.
 Terminology

-* **Offer Crossing**: Two offers **cross** if one is selling a token at a price that's actually lower than the price the other is offering to sell it at.
+* **Offer Crossing**: Two offers **cross** if one is selling a token at a price that's actually lower than the price the other is offering to buy it at.
 * **Offer Filling**: Two offers **fill** each other if the trade executes and the sale goes through.
 Offers can be partially filled, based on the flags (settings) of the offers.
 * **Domain**: A collection of rules indicating what accounts and trades may be a part of it.
 This spec includes credential-gating and token-gating, but more options could be added in the future.
 * **Domain Rules**: The set of rules that govern a domain, i.e. the credentials and tokens it accepts.